 “Greetings Thomas, how are you doing so far?
 The winter isn’t too bad yet so I would hope you’re doing well.”

 “John, go run along and play with the other children, would you?”
 Thomas shooed John towards a group of small children playing.
 “So, I came to trade for goods, but I’d also like some information.”
-Thomas turned back to the indian behind him.
+Thomas turned back to the native american behind him.
 “I’d like to speak with the chief if he’ll allow me.”

 “One who has spoken with the Windspeaker is welcome to talk with the chief.”
 The man led him to the longhouse the chief was staying warm.
 “Thomas the fire-water man wishes to speak with you my chief.”